lemberg/obd2-swift-lib/README.md

 #### How to stop it?

 `OBD2` object has method `isRepeating(repeat:)` wich takes `Command` as a parameter.
-Using it you can check if spesific command is repeating now and stop it.
+Using it you can check if the spesific command is repeating now and stop it.

 ```swift
         if obd.isRepeating(repeat: Command.Mode01.pid(number: 12)) {